Light Horse trooper

 barbecue fireplace on our fence.
 My new mother-in-law collected 500 baht (US$12)

 a week rent.
-And I had to stay in a hotel then as my house was full of boarders.
+So I had to stay in a hotel then as my house was full of boarders.

 Lesson no. 7— Marry an Asian and you marry the